oncoray/familiar/cran-comments.md

-Update familiar to version 2.0.1
+Update familiar to version 2.0.2

-Version 2.0.1 primarily fixes a few bugs present in version 2.0.0.
+Version 2.0.2 fixes bugs present in version 2.0.1.

 Vignettes are pre-compiled to avoid long compilation times on build (several minutes).